gwsystems/composite/README.md

 -------------------------------------------

-- Please read the doc/ directory for more information on how the code is organized, or join the compositeos@googlegroups.com mailing list.
+- Please read the doc/ directory for more information on how the code is organized
+- Join the compositeos@googlegroups.com mailing list

 _Composite_ system support
 --------------------------